On-site Services Cancelled on 11/22

 Hope Community's Plans for COVID-19

 The spread of the novel virus, COVID-19 (coronavirus), is a concern at Hope Community.
 One of the best ways to prevent the spread of viral illnesses is to minimize the circumstances in which individuals might interact and transmit the diseases.
-We have canceled services until possibly May 10.
+We have canceled in-person services until further notice.
 We are continuing to monitor the situation and following recommendations from state and local government agencies.

 Find research-based information about the pandemic